Lukas200301/RaspberryPi-Control/README.md

 3. Enter the connection details (name, host, port, username, password) and save the connection.
 4. Select the saved connection to connect to your Raspberry Pi.
 5. Use the "Terminal" tab to execute commands on the Raspberry Pi.
-6. Use the "Stats" tab to view detailed system stats.
+6. Use the "Stats" tab to view detailed system stats, logs, processes, and network information.
 7. Use the "File Explorer" tab to transfer files between your device and the Raspberry Pi.
 8. Use the "Service Control" section in the "Stats" tab to start, stop, and restart services.